-- Enter your employees’ hours and earnings > click Continue.
+Enter your employees’ hours and earnings > select Continue.

-- From the Adjustments screen, you’ll see active deductions highlighted in blue under the Deductions column.
-Edits can be made by clicking on the amount highlighted in blue and clicking Save.
+From the Adjustments screen, you’ll see active deductions highlighted in blue under the Deductions column.
+Edits can be made by selecting on the amount highlighted in blue and selecting Save.

-- Continue running payroll until you Confirm Withdrawal for the pay run.
+Continue running payroll until you select Confirm Withdrawal for the pay run.

 If the deduction amount exceeds the limit, the deduction will be reduced until it meets the limit.
 If the deduction exceeds the employee’s net pay, you’ll need to reduce the deduction amount until net pay is greater than or equal to $0.